Summary (posts follow):

 2. Politics

-The tea party turnout on April 15th represented about 0.1% to 0.2% of the U.S. population, despite wall-to-wall promotion on Fox News.
+The tea party turnout on April 15th, 2009 represented about 0.1% to 0.2% of the U.S. population, despite wall-to-wall promotion on Fox News.
 That number is nearly insignificant and won't worry any national politician unless they're already very vulnerable.
 On the local level, their parties in deep blue districts have drawn similar amounts, and all those small rallies do is reassure the Democratic representative from that district just how weak their opposition is.
 Examples of that here, here, and here.

 Further, their ideology is fringe enough that they will never attract a significant number of followers.
 While most Americans oppose profligate spending, the tea parties go well beyond that.
 Given that the great majority of Republicans support Social Security and similar programs, those who oppose or want to reduce such programs are never going to find widespread support.
 Rather than concentrating on a salient issue that - handled correctly - could find widespread support (such as opposition to illegal immigration), the tea partiers stand in opposition to the wishes of most Americans.

-Further, it's bad politics for relatively rich people to be complaining about taxation when millions of Americans are out of work.
+In any case, it's bad politics for relatively rich people to be complaining about taxation when millions of Americans are out of work.
 Some of the rallies have featured signs saying, "Don't spread my wealth..spread my work ethic", in effect calling millions of job seekers lazy welfare cheats.
 That's not just incredibly bad politics, it's not the American way.

 3. Methods

-Their methods - standing on street corners waving loopy signs - are like something the Kindergarten version of ACORN would do.
-In at least one case, they've even engaged in intimidation.
-Like Ron Paul supporters, they think that cheap stunts, playing dress-up games, and the like will carry the day.
-Their members seem unable to engage their opponents in any form of debate, preferring instead to shout demands and slogans.
-And, they don't seem to be able to figure out that the best way to defeat their opponents is to show that their arguments are faulty.
-They also can't figure out the difference between their ideology and their methods; they've closely linked their ideology to street protests and refuse to attempt to promote their ideology using more effective methods.
+Like Ron Paul supporters, the teapartiers think that cheap stunts, playing dress-up games, and the like will carry the day.
+Their members are unable and unwilling to engage their opponents in any form of debate, preferring instead to shout demands and slogans.
+And, they aren't able to figure out that the best way to defeat their opponents is to try to show how they think that their opponents' arguments are faulty.
+They also can't figure out the difference between their ideology and their methods; they've closely linked their ideology to street protests and the like; they refuse to attempt to promote their ideology using civil, pro-American, and more effective methods.

-They also had no plan to deal with mainstream media bias, and some of them have a persecution complex causing them to whine about events that were cancelled due more to their own incompetence than to actions by their opponents.
+They also had no plan to deal with mainstream media bias, and some of them have a persecution complex causing them to whine about events that were canceled due more to their own incompetence than to actions by their opponents.

 In some cases, the partiers and I share a common opponent, from low-level hacks like Dave Weigel to organizations like the Southern Poverty Law Center.
 The partiers are absolutely worthless when it comes to opposing people such as those; most will probably have never even heard of most of their opponents much less have a plan to counter-act them.
+It would help them to help me discredit groups like the SPLC, but the teapartiers are incapable of that.

 4. Those behind the movement